Dense, chewy Homemade Bagels sprinkled with seeds make for a marvelous breakfast or brunch treat smeared with cream cheese, butter or jam.

 Why Do You Boil Bagels Before Baking?

-Boiling bagels helps create the classic thick and chewy crust.
+Boiling homemade bagels helps create the classic thick and chewy crust that you’d find at your favorite bagel shop.
 The longer you boil, the thicker the crust.
 30-60 seconds per side ends up being the optimal time as you don’t want the crust too thick.
 This process also sets the size of the bagels as the boiling process gels the starch granules, stiffens the exterior which then prevents any further expansion in the oven.
 Without anymore rise, the resulting homemade bagels have the classic dense texture.

 Usually, barley malt or lye is added to the water as both help brown the crust and add flavor.
 Baking soda is often substituted for lye.
 Sugar, honey and/or malt are other common additives, also helping with browning in the oven and the distinctive bagel taste.